Kaysims/Grip-Club/README.md

 * ### Chrome desktop contact page Lighthouse results :
 ![Contact desktop results](assets/readme-images/contact-desktop.png)

 * Some bugs have been fixed using Chrome dev tools before this lighthouse test, this will be discussed below in the fixed bugs section.
+The unfixed bugs will also be discussed in the Bugs section below.
 * The performance was down one point across all pages, the reason shown in dev tools was "Eliminate render-blocking resources".
 * The best practice for the Grip Club classes page was down eight points.
 This was due to incorrect aspect ratios for the images.